Adaeze Yobo: Personal life

 Adaeze has a lot of things in common with her Mother.
 First is their love for Football as well as both getting married at an early age.
 Her marriage to Joseph Yobo a Football player is blessed with a son named Joey.

 In 2010, Yobo married former Nigerian international soccer player Joseph Yobo in a midnight ceremony held in Jos, the capital city of Plateau State, Nigeria after a brief courtship, on New Year's Eve in 2010 at the age of 19.
 Her marriage to Joseph Yobo a Football player is blessed with a son named Joey.
 Joey celebrated his first Birthday in Turkey with His Friends and Family.
 They are now the parents of two sons and a daughter.

 In 2011, Yobo was ranked 92 in a list of 101 Sexiest Soccer Wives and Girlfriends, as compiled by Bleacher Report.

 In 2014, Adaeze was listed as the 4th Most beautiful African Sportsman wife.

 Adaeze's Mum got engaged and Married to ex - Nigerian's Soccer Star John Fashanu.
-She now bares his name.
+She now bears his name.